xybu/cs590-nfv/experiments/suricata/README.md

 Note: Time column is when the sample numbers no longer increase and reach consensus.
 Because we take medians of all samples to form a representation, at least half samples complete by that time.

+Bare metal and Docker results are as expected -- they are on a par with each other.
+DockerV drops more packets but is still in the same magnitude as bare metal and Docker.

-Some numbers look really confusing.
-For example, in VM setup a non-trivial portion of packets were not captured, and thus neither decoded nor dropped.
-However, by checking the NIC statistics, we can confirm that the packets were seen at the NIC.
-For instance, in 4xKVM test 570381 (sum of medians) packets are observed on host's receiving NIC and 523621 (sum of medians) packets are observed on VM's receiving NIC.
-For some reason Suricata inside the VM does not catch them, but reaches consensus much sooner than other setups.
+Again, VM setup reveals problem.
+A non-trivial portion of packets were not captured, and thus neither decoded nor dropped.
+By checking the NIC statistics, we can confirm that the packets did arrive at the VM NIC.

-#### Host CPU Usage

-CPU is not saturated; none of the four cores are 100% utilized.

-#### Host Memory Usage

-Memory is not saturated.
+#### Investigating the VM Issue

+Instead of plotting the statistics for 4xKVM test we gathered previously, the points of which were too sparse and did not fit on a single, absolute timeline, we shortened the stat interval to 1 second for both our system monitor and Suricata, and then synchronized clocks of all machines, and reran the 4xKVM test.
+We will use this instance to gain insight about what happened to the 4xKVM case.